sap-tutorials/Tutorials/tutorials/btp-app-create-ui-fiori-elements/btp-app-create-ui-fiori-elements.md

 [ACCORDION-BEGIN [Step 2: ](Generate the UI with an SAP Fiori elements template)]
 1. In VS Code, invoke the Command Palette ( **View** **&rarr;** **Command Palette** or <kbd>Shift</kbd> + <kbd>Command</kbd> + <kbd>P</kbd> for macOS / <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> for Windows) and choose **Fiori: Open Application Generator**.

-    !!! tip
-        * VS Code will automatically install `@sap/generator-fiori` if missing and open the **Template Wizard**.
+    > VS Code will automatically install `@sap/generator-fiori` if missing and open the **Template Wizard**.

-        * In case you get an error launching the Application Generator, refer to the [FAQ](https://help.sap.com/viewer/42532dbd1ebb434a80506113970f96e9/Latest/en-US) to find a solution.
+    > In case you get an error launching the Application Generator, refer to the [FAQ](https://help.sap.com/viewer/42532dbd1ebb434a80506113970f96e9/Latest/en-US) to find a solution.

 2. Choose application type **SAP Fiori elements** and floor plan **List Report Object Page**.